mozamimy/rbtclk/README.md

  ##  ##   ##  ##     ##     ##  ##      ##      ##     ##  ##   ##  ##
   ####     ####      ##      ####       ##      ##      ####     ####
 ```

+When remaining time reaches 0, rbtclk produces a sound to alert.
+This function is experimental!
+You can use this feature on only OS X.

 ### Change font